-In order to be more agile and respond to changes quickly, the Business is demanding faster deployments of software so that they remain competitive.
+In order to be more agile and respond to changes quickly, business leaders demand faster deployments of software to remain competitive.
 As a result, organizations are implementing various Agile software development methodologies.
 While some methodologies may work better than others, the question is whether or not organizations are delivering software with enough security built-in.

 DevSecOps advocates that security should be built into each phase of the DevOps pipeline, rather than being applied only to a finished application.
-This allows the business to manage delivery date for applications with security and compliance is built-in.
-The challenge is ensuring that everyone along the SDLC is responsible for security and compliance requirements – and that the business can obtain traceable assurance against software security risks.
+This allows the business to manage timelines for applications with built-in security and compliance.
+The challenge is ensuring that everyone along the SDLC is responsible for security and compliance requirements — and that the business can obtain traceable assurance against software security risks.